microcks/microcks.io/content/news/_index.md

 ### Microcks core

+#### 0.9.2 on 19 May 2020

+Version **0.9.2** is a minor bug-fix release embedding a fix for a regression that occurs since **0.9.0** release - and fix was expressly needed by one of our community members ;-)

+Issue #220 make it possible again to retrieve APIs or WebServices contracts using Microcks API.
+Please see [issue #220](https://github.com/microcks/microcks/issues/220) for details.

 #### 0.9.1 on 5 May 2020

 Version **0.9.1** is a minor bug-fix release for some features included into **0.9.0**.
 More specifically, it fixes: